pculture/miro-user-manual/en/contributing.rst

 We use Bugzilla as our bug tracker.
 We know it's oriented to developers and not to end users.
 If you find it overly complicated, find another way to tell us.
-Having said that, Bugzilla is the system we use for tracking Miro development and if it doesn't make it to Bugzilla, it usually gets dropped on the floor.

 .. index:: contributing; testing